koush/AndroidAsync/README.md

 But if you're looking for a raw Socket, HTTP client/server, WebSocket, and Socket.IO library for Android, AndroidAsync is it.

+#### Features
+ * Based on NIO.
+One thread, driven by callbacks.
+Highly effecient.
+ * All operations return a Future that can be cancelled
+ * Socket client + socket server
+ * HTTP client + server
+ * WebSocket client + server
+ * Socket.IO client

 ### Download